Management

 tcb fn copy app app2

-If the new function name already exists, the copy operation will be terminated.
-If you wish to overwrite the existing function, you can use the following command:
+If the name of the new function already exists, the copy operation will be aborted.
+If you want to overwrite the existing function, you can use the following command

-# Copy app function as app2 function, overwriting the existing app2 function if it exists
+# Copy the app function as app2, overwriting if it exists

 tcb fn copy app app2 --force

-Note: The copy function operation will not copy the function's triggers.
+Note: The copy function operation does not copy function triggers.